realparmesan/Noah-Website/content/posts/2021/2021-preseason-1.md

 ![](/images/157852687_3317474255145523_9071038019801514973_o.jpg)

-Evan, obviously dazed by the event of getting an assist off a corner then curled around corner in, except this time right at their keeper.
+Evan, obviously dazed by the event of getting an assist off a corner then curled another corner in, except this time right at their keeper.
 Not knowing what a do a feeble punch went straight to an old friend of the Frothers, OG.

+# Hit the self destruct button

+Now cruising, the Frothers decided to mix things up and put Yarride at centre back.
+Like a young antelope wandering into deep waters of the lagoon